 And the Devil is mentioned, on page 276, as always fooling around with time.

 So, personally, I’m not actually bothered by the “going backwards but living forwards” aspects.
-As a writer, Kelly Link works primarily with the toolboxes of surrealism and un-horror and if your mind boggles at something as surrealistically ordinary as people enacting their live backwards instead of forwards, then you may need to rethink your approach to reading this author.
+As a writer, Kelly Link works primarily with the toolboxes of surrealism and un-horror and if your mind boggles at something as surrealistically ordinary as people enacting their live backwards instead of forwards, then it may help to rethink your approach to reading this author.
 And maybe you should also try watching some Luis Bunuel films?
 I dunno, I guess he’s a good introduction to the language and weight of surrealism.

 But I just wanted to point out that, even if this bothers you – well, Kelly Link has seeded things into the story that indicate that the presence of the Devil has something to do with how these particular sections of the story are folding out (both backwards and forwards at once).